afetit/fetal-mri-segmentation/README.md

 **(b) Using the brain detection network (BDN):**

-Once you have familiarised yourself with DeepMedic, how to use its command-line syntax, and how its configuration files are like, this step is where you apply the pre-trained BDN model on the T2-weighted fetal scans you wish to segment.
+Once you have familiarised yourself with DeepMedic, how to use its command-line syntax, and how its configuration files work, this step is where you apply the pre-trained BDN model on the T2-weighted fetal scans you wish to segment.
 This step only generates brain masks, but you will need those before you carry out tissue segmentation.

 In order to generate the brain masks you will need:
 - The BDN model configuration file (bdn_model_config.cfg).
 This file specifies the architecture of the neural network.